dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 ---
-sidebar_position: 6
+sidebar_position: 3
-title: Bring Your Own Database
+title: Bringing Your Own Database
 description: Learn how to bring your own PostgreSQL database to DBOS Cloud
 ---